SumitKurkure/Hospify-FrontEnd/README.md

 We use react js as Frontend Technology with Bootstrap-5 for designing

 And for backend will devloping in java language with SpringBoot Framework with Rest API Technology

+Using MySQL Database for Maintaining Data of the Patient,Doctor,Hospital ,etc